VoonYan/australia-weather-data-pipeline/README.md

 ## Daily automation

 `.github/workflows/daily.yml` runs the pipeline every day at 19:30 UTC, which is early morning in Australia after the archive API has updated.
 It commits the refreshed CSV and dashboard back to the repo.
-You can also trigger it manually from the Actions tab.
-The Streamlit app picks up each new commit automatically.

 ## Data

 | Column | Meaning |